A Way Towards Christ

 • Communion—receiving renewal in spiritual-physical form.

 This underlying structure is the human path, the way toward Christ.
-The unusual name, The Act of Consecration of Man, implies that the ultimate goal of our lives is to become a true human being.
+The unusual name, The Consecration of the Human Being, implies that the ultimate goal of our lives is to become a true human being.
 Christ, who himself became a human being, enlivens our true humanity.
 He gives his healing, transforming power to those who seek him, who recognize him and who follow him.

 Progressing through the nine festivals of the liturgical year (and the four inter-festival seasons) involves our souls in an evolving relationship to Christ.
 The changing colors, vestments and prayers express the mood and character of the festivals and seasons.